 Animal experiments must only be allowed if no alternative methods are available for answering scientific questions.
 The number of laboratory animals and the strain that they suffer must be kept to a minimum.

+The FSVO is organising the third 3R Symposium on CO2 alternatives on 28 May 2020, and is issuing a related Call for abstracts.
+Abstracts must be submitted by 28 February 2020.
 Carbon dioxide (CO2) is used to euthanize mice and rats, because it allows many animals to be euthanized simultaneously and the animals do not have to be handled.
 New scientific evidence now calls into question the suitability of CO2 for the euthanasia of rodents from an animal welfare perspective.

 The FSVO is reviewing the suitability of CO2 for the euthanasia of mice and rats as part of its commitment to promoting the 3Rs.
 As with all procedures involving laboratory animals, there is also scope for improvement in the euthanasia of rodents with the 3Rs principle of refinement.